 The more the number of servers a VPN company has, the better.
 Ideally, these servers would also have to be fairly distributed around the world to give their users a good variety of options.
 This would also make the connection quite faster as well.

-Let’s talk about each and every one of them in details.
+Let’s talk about each and every one of them in detail.
 Wait, wait, I can do better.
-And the top VPNs for expats are…
+And the top VPNs for ex-pats are…

 ExpressVPN has been around for quite some time now.
 This VPN provider has topped the charts when it comes to quality service.
 First, this provider boasts a huge server network of more than 2000 servers in 94 countries.
 Aside from the ability to bypass all sorts of geo-restrictions, ExpressVPN works pretty well with the VPN-eluding Netflix.